nakaken0629/portfolio/content/authors/admin/_index.md

 Kenji Nakagaki is a senior software engineer.
 He has deep skills about web, mobile, server, database and network.

-He worked in a system integrator from 1998 to 2012 and a tech company from 2012 to 2020.
-Now he works a mobile cashing company from 2020.
+He worked in a system integrator from 1998 to 2012 and some tech companies from 2012 to 2021.
+Now he returns to the same company where he has worked first time and works from 2021.

 He also wrote some technical books for beginners.